softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

 - C is the amount of compute
 - a, b, and c are scaling exponents (typically between 0.05 and 0.3)

-This means that doubling the size of your model might reduce the loss by a predictable amount, even without any architectural changes.#### Why Scaling Matters: Emergent Abilitiesss
+This means that doubling the size of your model might reduce the loss by a predictable amount, even without any architectural changes.

+#### Why Scaling Matters: Emergent Abilities

 Perhaps the most fascinating aspect of scaling is the emergence of new capabilities that weren't explicitly programmed.
 As models grow larger, they don't just get better at the tasks they were already doing—they suddenly demonstrate entirely new abilities.